-If you take a trip to your local Christian bookstore, your eyes are dazzled with thousands of books intended to develop you in the faith.
+If you take a look at the Christian book section of your favorite bookstore or online retailer, your eyes are dazzled with thousands of books intended to develop you in the faith.
 You can read books on the power of prayer.
 You can study various methods for the devotional life.
 You can become an expert on spiritual gifts.
 But with each book you read, there is a subtle and consistent message you receive: "Growth is just a book away!"